ivaste/GatewaySMS/Documentation/README.md

 Currently (2019) it is not possible to use the internet to send text messages to mobile phones.
 You must necessarily use the GSM network, therefore a particular antenna capable of connecting.
 From a brief feasibility study it turned out that using a physical hardware device like Arduino (30 €) or Raspberry Pi (40 €) with the SIM900 shield [Link](https://www.amazon.it/AZDelivery-SIM-900-Antenna-Arduino/dp/B01M9J4N56/ref=sr_1_2?ie=UTF8&qid=1544983884&sr=8-2&keywords=arduino+gsm+shield+2) (30 €), is not convenient, especially for the low reliability, the continuous maintenance required and non-portability.

-Any Android smartphone is enough, better if it's dual SIM.
+Any Android smartphone is enough, better if it has dual SIM suppor

 # Limits